 I just chanced upon a small pack of cherries in the supermarket and started popping a few in my mouth while driving home.
-I decided to make a dessert with them but had no clue what; While rummaging in my pantry, I found coconut, agar-agar sheets and decided to use them.
+Felt like making a dessert with them but had no clue what; While rummaging in my pantry, I found coconut agar-agar sheets and used them.

 Recipe for Easy Cherry & Coconut Jelly Cups